leafac/yocto-cfa/dissertation/yocto-cfa.md

 <fieldset>
 <legend><strong>Advanced</strong></legend>

 Detecting non-termination in an interpreter without losing any information about the original program is a problem that cannot be solved, regardless of the sophistication of the detector and the computational power available to it.
-The problem, which is known as the _halting problem_, is said to be *uncomputable* \cite[§ 8]{understanding-computation}, and is a direct consequence of the Turing completeness of Yocto-JavaScript (see § \ref{The Computational Power of Yocto-JavaScript}).
+The problem, which is known as the _halting problem_, is said to be *uncomputable* [understanding-computation (§ 8)](), and is a direct consequence of the Turing completeness of Yocto-JavaScript (see § \ref{The Computational Power of Yocto-JavaScript}).
 In our analyzer we will guarantee termination by allowing some information to be lost.

 </fieldset>